-Specifically, the USGS Oklahoma District, with cooperation from various federal and State agencies, currently maintains and utilizes at least 132 surface water quality monitoring sites, 203 stream flow stations, and 33 groundwater elevation monitoring stations.
+Specifically, the USGS Oklahoma District, with cooperation from various federal and State agencies, currently maintains and utilizes at least 19 surface water quality monitoring sites, 217 stream flow stations, and 36 groundwater elevation monitoring stations.
 In addition, they are conducting numerous projects that involve additional monitoring.
-Details are found at http://ok.water.usgs.gov/projects/ (United States Geological Survey, 2014) and include alluvial aquifer studies, development of a digital database of historical flooding information, estimating drainage basin characteristics for ungauged streams, and other studies.
-The USGS also publishes information about drought and flooding conditions in the USGS Drought Watch Maps and USGS FloodWatch Maps available on their website at: http://ok.water.usgs.gov/drought/index.html and http://ok.water.usgs.gov/flood/index.html.
+Details are found here (United States Geological Survey, 2019) and include alluvial aquifer studies, development of a digital database of historical flooding information, estimating drainage basin characteristics for ungauged streams, and other studies.
+The USGS also publishes information about drought and flooding conditions in the USGS Drought Watch Maps available on their website here and USGS FloodWatch Maps available on their website here.

-ODEQ Water Monitoring
+2.3.3 ODEQ Water Monitoring